puppetlabs/influxdb/REFERENCE.md

 Data type: `String`

 Name of the InfluxDB repository if using $manage_repo.
-Defaults to influxdb2

 Default value: `'influxdb2'`